pretext-project/pretext-project.github.io/CONTRIBUTE.md

 # section is just for show and doesn't actually attach a file.
 If in your pretext, you envision sending an attachment, then provide a name + extension for it,
 # this way it'll feel more real.
 Also, if you'd like to provide a source for the email, feel free.

+# To add an image, please add it to the /assets/img/pretext-images/ directory.
+Name the file using the name of this pretext.
+For example, an image of an email for the pretext saved as "sample-pretext.html", could be called "sample-pretext-email1.png".
+Save that in the pretext-images file and provide the filename to the "image" attribute below.

 sample-emails:
   - email:
     from: Corporate HR